Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_3_2_1 Presentations

 An interactive object can have as many presentations as its creator wants to give it.

-3D presentations are managed by PresentationManager3D.
+3D presentations are managed by **Presentation Manager** (*PrsMgr_PresentationManager*).
 As this is transparent in AIS, the user does not have to worry about it.

-A presentation is identified by an index and by the reference to  the Presentation Manager which it depends on.
+A presentation is identified by an index (*Display Mode*) and by the reference to the Presentation Manager, which it depends on.
 By convention, the default mode of representation for the Interactive Object has index 0.

 @figure{visualization_image018.png,"",360}

-Calculation of different presentations of an interactive  object is done by the *Compute* functions inheriting from *PrsMgr_  PresentableObject::Compute* functions.
+Calculation of different presentations of an interactive object is done by the *Compute* functions inheriting from *PrsMgr_PresentableObject::Compute* functions.
 They are automatically called by *PresentationManager* at a visualization or an update request.

 If you are creating your own type of interactive object, you must implement the Compute function in one of the following ways:

 #### For 3D:

 ~~~~~
-void PackageName_ClassName::Compute
-	(const  Handle(PrsMgr_PresentationManager3d)& aPresentationManager,
+void PackageName_ClassName::Compute (const Handle(PrsMgr_PresentationManager3d)& thePresentationManager,
-	 const  Handle(Prs3d_Presentation)& aPresentation,
+                                     const Handle(Prs3d_Presentation)& thePresentation,
-	 const Standard_Integer aMode =  0);
+                                     const Standard_Integer theMode);
 ~~~~~

 #### For hidden line removal (HLR) mode in 3D:
 ~~~~~
-void PackageName_ClassName::Compute
-	(const  Handle(Prs3d_Projector)& aProjector,
+void PackageName_ClassName::Compute (const Handle(Prs3d_Projector)& theProjector,
-	 const  Handle(Prs3d_Presentation)& aPresentation);
+                                     const Handle(Prs3d_Presentation)& thePresentation);
 ~~~~~

 @subsubsection occt_visu_3_2_2 Hidden Line Removal

 The view can have two states: the normal mode or the computed mode (Hidden Line Removal mode).
 When the latter is active, the view looks for all presentations displayed in the normal mode, which have been signalled as accepting HLR mode.
 An internal mechanism allows calling the interactive object's own *Compute*, that is projector function.

 By convention, the Interactive Object accepts or rejects the representation of HLR mode.
 It is possible to make this declaration in one of two ways:

 * Initially by using one of the values of the enumeration *PrsMgr_TypeOfPresentation*:
   * *PrsMgr_TOP_AllView*,
   * *PrsMgr_TOP_ProjectorDependant*

 * Later by using the function *PrsMgr_PresentableObject::SetTypeOfPresentation*

 *AIS_Shape* class is an example of an interactive object that supports HLR representation.
-It supports two types of the HLR algorithm:
-* the  polygonal algorithm based on the shape's triangulation;
-* the  exact algorithm that works with the shape's real geometry.

-The type of the HLR algorithm is stored in *AIS_Drawer* of the  shape.
+The type of the HLR algorithm is stored in *Prs3d_Drawer* of the shape.
 It is a value of the *Prs3d_TypeOfHLR* enumeration and can be set to:
-	* *Prs3d_TOH_PolyAlgo* for a polygonal algorithm;
+  * *Prs3d_TOH_PolyAlgo* for a polygonal algorithm based on the shape's triangulation;
-	* *Prs3d_TOH_Algo*  for an exact algorithm;
+  * *Prs3d_TOH_Algo*  for an exact algorithm that works with the shape's real geometry;
   * *Prs3d_TOH_NotSet*  if the type of algorithm is not set for the given interactive object instance.

 The type of the HLR algorithm used for *AIS_Shape* can be changed by calling the *AIS_Shape::SetTypeOfHLR()* method.
 The current HLR algorithm type can be obtained using *AIS_Shape::TypeOfHLR()* method is to be used.

 These methods get the value from the drawer of *AIS_Shape*.
 If the HLR algorithm type in the *AIS_Drawer* is set to *Prs3d_TOH_NotSet*, the *AIS_Drawer* gets the value from the default drawer of *AIS_InteractiveContext*.
 So it is possible to change the default HLR algorithm used by all newly displayed interactive objects.
 The value of the HLR algorithm type stored in the context drawer can be *Prs3d_TOH_Algo* or *Prs3d_TOH_PolyAlgo*.
 The polygonal algorithm is the default one.

 @subsubsection occt_visu_3_2_3 Presentation modes

 There are four types of interactive objects in AIS:
   * the "construction element" or Datum,
   * the Relation (dimensions and constraints)
   * the Object
   * the None type (when the object is of an unknown type).

 Inside these categories, additional characterization is available by means of a signature (an index.)
-By default, the interactive  object has a NONE type and a signature of 0 (equivalent to NONE.)
+By default, the interactive object has a NONE type and a signature of 0 (equivalent to NONE).
 If you want to give a particular type and signature to your interactive object, you must redefine two virtual functions:
   * *AIS_InteractiveObject::Type*
   * *AIS_InteractiveObject::Signature*.

-**Note** that some signatures are already used by "standard" objects provided in AIS (see the @ref occt_visu_3_5 "List of Standard Interactive Object Classes".
+**Note** that some signatures are already used by "standard" objects provided in AIS (see the @ref occt_visu_3_5 "List of Standard Interactive Object Classes").

 The interactive context can have a default mode of representation for the set of interactive objects.
 This mode may not be accepted by a given class of objects.
 Consequently, to get information about this class it is necessary to use virtual function *AIS_InteractiveObject::AcceptDisplayMode*.

 #### Display Mode